 Transformative / Transitional Agreements

 Some publishers are working with universities and other producers of research to change the publishing model.
 One way they may do this is through a transformative agreement.
-The agreements we can benefit from at Westminster fall into two categories:
+The agreements we can benefit from at Westminster fall into three categories:

-- Discounted APCs in return for the subscription the library pays to access their content.
+1. Offset deal: discounted APCs in return for the subscription the library pays to access their content.

-- Read and publish deals, which mean we can access and read their content, as well as publish through gold open access in return for a single subscription cost.
+2. Read and publish deals, which mean we can access and read their content, as well as publish through gold open access in return for a single subscription cost.
 Link through to see which titles are included and how to access.
 You do not need to apply through the University.

-The University has a limited Article Processing Charge (APC) Application Fund to pay Open Access costs for journal articles.
+Paying for Gold Open Access to Journal Articles The University has a limited Article Processing Charge (APC) Application Fund to pay Open Access costs for journal articles.
 All applications are subject to the approval of the College Research Director and budget constraints, as the fund is very limited.

 The Institutional APC Fund’s primary aim is to enable academic freedom to publish in the context of ensuring wide readership and impact for research.
-If the most appropriate place to publish is a gold, fully open access journal, then the fund will enable this
+If the most appropriate place to publish is a gold, fully open access journal, then the fund will enable this.

 Please email us at repository@westminster.ac.uk for help or further information.